Evaluating Self-Supervised Learning for Molecular Graph Embeddings: Related work

 \section{Related work}

-\myparagraph{Graph SSL (GSSL)} can be divided into contrastive and generative methods~\cite{liu2021graph,xie2021self,wu2021self,liu2021self}.
-Contrastive GSSL~\cite{sun2019infograph,hu2019strategies,You2020GraphCL} construct multiple views of the same graph via augmentations and then learn embeddings by contrasting positive samples against negative ones.
-Generative GSSL~\cite{hamilton2017inductive,liu2018n,hu2019strategies,hu2020gpt} yields embeddings by reconstructing input graphs.
-In \Cref{appendix:GSSL_methods}, we explain the methods considered in this work. \citet{empirical_study_gcl} conduct an empirical analysis of contrastive GSSL methods and their components.
-In contrast, we investigate both generative and contrastive GSSL methods, and propose a novel suite of tasks to probe the produced embeddings' attributes.
+\textbf{Graph SSL (GSSL)} can be divided into contrastive and generative methods~\cite{liu2021graph, xie2021self, liu2021self}.
+Contrastive GSSL~\cite{sun2019infograph, hu2019strategies, You2020GraphCL} construct multiple views of the same graph via augmentations and then learn embeddings by aligning positive samples against negative ones.
+Generative GSSL~\cite{hamilton2017inductive, liu2018n, hu2019strategies, hu2020gpt} yields embeddings by reconstructing input graphs. \citet{empirical_study_gcl} conduct an empirical analysis of contrastive GSSL methods and their components.
+In contrast, we investigate both generative and contrastive GSSL methods and propose a novel suite of tasks to probe the learned embeddings' attributes.

-\myparagraph{Probing embeddings.} In non-graph domains, a popular way to evaluate attributes of learned embeddings is to use \emph{probe models} \cite{AlainB17}.
-These models are trained to perform \emph{probe tasks} by taking only the extracted embedding vectors as input (\eg from a pre-trained model).
-If the probe models achieve good performances that way, we interpret the embeddings being of high quality \cite{senteval}.
-While we are not aware of previous work using probe tasks in the domain of GSSL, there are plenty of works providing support for probe models in natural language processing \cite{senteval,Liu0BPS19,HewittM19,BERT_pipeline,JawaharSS19,WangHXPMPKTHYJC19,KassnerS20,HendricksMSAN21}, computer vision \cite{AlainB17,caron2021emerging,mae,simsiam,abs-2106-09785,Image_GPT,abs-1912-00215,OcCo}, and biomedical science~\cite{TAPE,rives2021biological,villegas2021unsupervised,dohan2021improving,elnaggar2020prottrans}.